gwax/www-gwax/posts/2009/06/prototype.rst

 Discussing the story behind Prototype won't really give you a sense of why you should be playing it so, instead, let me start off by saying that it's a game where you can jump kick helicopters.
-Let me say that again, you can jump kick helicopters; this includes apaches, and you can destroy them by so doing.
+Let me say that again, you can jump kick helicopters; this includes Apaches, and you can destroy them by so doing.
 Other things you can do include consuming people for their knowledge and powers, shooting spikes through the ground to destroy entire city blocks, or throwing tanks at mutated